Khovanov homology detects the trefoils: The Alexander grading

 \section{The Alexander grading}

-In \cite[Section 7.6]{km-excision}, Kronheimer and Mrowka explain how a Seifert surface for a knot $K\subset Y$ gives rise to an Alexander grading on the instanton knot Floer homology $\KHI(Y,K)$ defined in Definition \ref{def:khi}.
+In \cite[Section 7.6]{km-excision}, Kronheimer and Mrowka explain how a Seifert surface for a knot $K\subset Y$ gives rise to an ``Alexander grading'' on the instanton knot Floer homology $\KHI(Y,K)$ defined in Definition \ref{def:khi}; the name indicates that $\KHI$ together with this grading categorifies the Alexander polynomial of $K$.
 In their construction, they use a genus one closure of $(Y(K),\Gamma_\mu)$ formed with an annular auxiliary surface.
-In this section, we describe how a properly embedded surface in any sutured manifold which intersects the sutures twice gives rise to an Alexander grading on $\SHI$, using closures of any genus.
+In this section, we describe how more generally a properly embedded surface in any sutured manifold which intersects the sutures twice gives rise to a grading on $\SHI$, which we also call an Alexander grading, using closures of any genus.
 In particular, we prove that this grading is preserved by the canonical isomorphisms relating the groups assigned to different closures.

+Before beginning the discussion in earnest, we recall why this is necessary.
+In Section~\ref{sec:leg} we will define an invariant which associates to a transverse knot $K \subset (Y,\xi)$ an element

+In Section~\ref{sec:proof} we will prove that if $K$ is the connected binding of an open book supporting $\xi$, with fiber surface $\Sigma$, then $\kinvt(K)$ generates the top Alexander grading $\KHI(-Y,K,[\Sigma],g) \cong \C$.
+Its grading is determined in Theorem~\ref{thm:ttopgrading}, which we prove by computing for a certain contact structure $\xi_0^-$ the Alexander grading of our contact invariant

+where the sutures $\Gamma_0$ are \emph{not} meridional, and then showing that $\kinvt(K)$ is the image of this invariant under a map which preserves this grading.
+This argument therefore requires a notion of grading for more general choices of sutures.
+In fact, even in the case of $\KHI$, we need a more general construction because $\kinvt(K)$ cannot be defined directly using Kronheimer and Mrowka's preferred genus one closures.

 Suppose $(M,\Gamma)$ is a balanced sutured manifold and $\Sigma$ is a properly embedded, oriented surface in $M$ with one boundary component such that the closed curve $\sigma=\Sigma\cap \partial M$ intersects $\Gamma$ transversely in two points, $p_+$ and $p_-$, and let as shown in Figure \ref{fig:surfaceclosure}.
 To define the Alexander grading on $\SHI(M,\Gamma)$ associated with $\Sigma$, we first cap off $\Sigma$ in a closure of $(M,\Gamma)$.